-So as a side-note, lately I keep my weight more stable by not doing extreme low-carb and instead lowering grain (and sweets!) consumption when the scales misbehave.
-I'll still eat the ‘safe starches' they talk about in the book, along with a small amount of properly prepared grains, and also avoid conventional wheat for the most part.
-(I prefer spelt or einkorn these days.
-Click those links for where to buy.
-Also, have you seen this post on wheat sensitivities and alternative grains?)
+So as a side-note, lately I keep my weight more stable by not doing extreme low-carb and instead lowering but not eliminating grain consumption (and especially limiting sweets!) when the scales misbehave.
+I'll still eat the ‘safe starches' they talk about in the book, as mentioned above, along with a smaller amount of sourdough or fermented bread, and also avoid conventional wheat for the most part.

 The best strategy for glycemic control

 Some of these may be new to you and some you may have practiced for years…

 The trick is to prepare the starch properly and to eat it as part of a meal, in combination with other foods.
 Here are some ways to reduce the GI of starchy foods:

 - Cook them gently.
 When starches are cooked in boiling water (as with home-cooked rice or boiled potatoes), their GI is fairly low, around 50-60: but when they are roasted at high temperatures, their GI often approaches 100.

 - Avoid industrially prepared foods.
 To speed foods through factories, industrial foods are often processed at very high temperatures, raising their glycemic index.
 Commercial puffed rice or instant rice has a GI almost double that of home-cooked rice.

 - Eat starches with fat.
 (This is my favorite one to implement!)
 Fat greatly slows down the speed at which starches are digested, substantially reducing the peak blood glucose following a meal.
 Dairy products – milk, butter, and sour cream – are especially helpful.
 Put some butter on your potato!
 (Especially butter or ghee from cows raised on pasture grasses.)